 - You’re having trouble keeping up with changes in regulatory compliance.

 - You’re finding or addressing problems after it’s too late; in other words, you’re not able to be as proactive as you’d like when it comes to identifying problems that need to be fixed in order to keep your operations running smoothly.

-If you can check off at least sixty or seventy percent of the list above, it’s time to start exploring vendors.
+If you can check off at least sixty percent of the list above, it’s time to start exploring vendors.